2001 German Grand Prix

-This was the last podium for a Canadian driver until Lance Stroll at the 2017 Azerbaijan Grand Prix.

 Background

 The 2001 German Grand Prix was the 12th of 17 rounds in the 2001 Formula One World Championship and took place on the 6.825 km Hockenheimring in Hockenheim, Baden-Württemberg, Germany on 29 July 2001.
-Before the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 84 points, ahead of McLaren's David Coulthard on 47 points and Ferrari's Rubens Barrichello with 34 points.
-Ralf Schumacher of Williams was fourth on 31 points, and McLaren's Mika Häkkinen was fifth on 19 points.
-Ferrari led the World Constructors' Championship with 118 points, 52 ahead of second place team McLaren.
-Williams were third on 46 points, while Sauber with 19 points were fourth and Jordan were fifth on 15 points.
+Before the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 84 championship points, ahead of McLaren's David Coulthard on 47 championship points and Ferrari's Rubens Barrichello with 34 championship points.
+Ralf Schumacher of Williams was fourth on 31 championship points, and McLaren's Mika Häkkinen was fifth on 19 championship points.
+Ferrari led the World Constructors' Championship with 118 championship points, 52 ahead of second place team McLaren.
+Williams were third on 46 championship points, while Sauber with 19 championship points were fourth and Jordan were fifth on 15 championship points.